Estimated reading time: 4 minutes

 Most required women to wear dresses or skirts and eventually, business pantsuits became very common.

-Through the years the formality faded and business casual became more popular.
+Through the years, the formality faded, and business casual became more popular.

 Is a dress code necessary in a church office?

-Proper office dress codes are kind of a drag because no one really wants to be told what they have to wear to work.
-In addition, no manager really wants to confront an employee who doesn’t comply with the policy.
+Proper office dress codes are a drag because no one really wants to be told what they have to wear to work.

 But office dress code guidelines are usually written because one employee crossed the line and forced a formal dress code policy.

-According to a salary.com survey, some respondents felt like a dress code made the workplace feel professional while others didn’t agree that wearing jeans would affect job performance.
+According to a salary.com survey, some respondents felt like a dress code made the workplace feel professional, while others didn’t agree that wearing jeans would affect job performance.

-Nearly 25% said their office dress code was too lenient and shared stories of low cut tops, holes in blue jeans and exposed body piercings and tattoos that they considered inappropriate for the office.
+Nearly 25% said their office dress code was too lenient and shared stories of low-cut tops, holes in blue jeans, and exposed body piercings and tattoos that they considered inappropriate for the office.

 4 Considerations When Creating A Dress Code Policy